Hiking in The Capital: 4 Great Trails

-Fall is upon us and what better way to enjoy the changing colours than exploring the hundreds of diverse hiking trails right here in St. John’s!
-Here within, some notable hikes in the capital:
+Fall will soon be upon us and what better way to enjoy the changing colours than to explore the hundreds of diverse hiking trails right here in St. John’s!

-The 275 kilometres of the East Coast Trail take you past towering cliffs and headlands, sea stacks, deep fjords, and a natural wave-driven geyser called the Spout.
-It provides access to abandoned settlements, lighthouses, ecological reserves, seabird colonies, whales, icebergs, world’s southern most caribou herd, historic sites, a 50-metre suspension bridge, two active archaeological dig sites, and many more attractions.
-It offers a wilderness paradise of boreal forest, fresh clean air and quiet solitude, all combined with the raw natural beauty of the rugged Atlantic Ocean.
-The East Coast Trail was listed as one of the World’s Best Adventure Destinations by National Geographic in 2012!
+The 300 kilometres of the East Coast Trail take you past towering cliffs and headlands, sea stacks, deep fjords, and a natural wave-driven geyser called The Spout.
+It provides access to abandoned settlements, lighthouses, ecological reserves, seabird colonies, whales, icebergs, the world’s southern-most caribou herd, historic sites, a 50-metre suspension bridge, two active archaeological dig sites, and many more attractions.
+It offers a wilderness paradise of boreal forest, fresh clean air and quiet solitude, all combined with the raw natural beauty of the rugged Atlantic Ocean — you can easily see why this Trail was listed as one of the World’s Best Adventure Destinations by National Geographic in 2012!
 In St. John’s, The East Coast Trail also marks the start of the world’s longest recreational trail system: The Great Trail.

-North Head Trail is the most popular & most difficult hiking trail at Signal Hill National Historic Site of Canada.
+North Head Trail is the most popular and most difficult hiking trail at Signal Hill National Historic Site of Canada.
 Spanning 1.7km, it connects Cabot Tower with the harbourfront Battery neighbourhood.
 The walk departs from the tower’s parking lot and traces the cliffs, imparting tremendous sea views and, if you’re lucky, occasional whale spouts and icebergs.

 The Johnson Geo Park walkways were constructed by the Grand Concourse Authority, to the same design standards as other walks of the Grand Concourse.
-There are 8 inter looped walks, just under 1.6km in length.
-Geo Park offers many marvellous views of the City — Quidi Vidi Lake, Pleasantville, Gibbett Hill and Cabot Tower.
-There are three main features in the Park, explained on beautifully-illustrated “History boards” throughout the Park.
+There are eight inter-looped walks, just under 1.6km in length.
+Geo Park offers many marvelous views of the City — Quidi Vidi Lake, Pleasantville, Gibbett Hill and Cabot Tower.
+The three main features in Gep Park are explained on beautifully-illustrated “History Boards” throughout the Park.